cicloon/awesome_slack/README.md

 Work in progress.

-To give it a try from an iojs console:
+To give it a try:

 ```

-slackClient = new AwesomeSlack('your api token');
+var slackClient = new AwesomeSlack('your api token');

 slackClient.on('connectionOpen', function(){
   console.log('connection with Slack ready');